-- Because the WVR receivers are saturated when the dishes point at the Sun, online WVR phase correction will not be applied and offline WVR correction for on-source (solar) data is not possible (see Section 8.10.2). - Interferometric observations will use a combined array comprising both 12-m and 7-m antennas and will be processed with the 64-element correlator (Section 5.1).
+- Because the WVR receivers are saturated when the dishes point at the Sun, online WVR phase correction will not be applied and offline WVR correction for on-source (solar) data is not possible (see Section 8.10.2). - Interferometric observations will use a combined array comprising both 12-m and 7-m antennas and will be processed with the 64-element Correlator (Section 5.1). - To minimize shadowing of 7-m antennas, observations will be carried out when the Sun is above an elevation of 40°.

-- To minimize shadowing of 7-m antennas, observations will be carried out when the Sun is above an elevation of 40°. - Mosaicing of larger FOVs can be carried out with up to 150 different pointing offsets relative to the phase center specified in the ephemeris. - As for the rest of ALMA observations, a single observation (an Execution Block) cannot exceed 2 hours, which will include the time overheads for bandpass and flux calibration.
-These calibration overheads amount to about 25 mins. - The minimum integration time of interferometric observations is fixed to 1 second. - Observations may be performed using dual linear polarization (XX, YY) or single polarization (XX) correlations; full polarization measurements are not currently offered for solar observations. - Total-Power full-Sun fast-scanning single-dish observations are offered as context and to recover the largest angular scales for interferometric observations; proposals requesting only Total-Power single-dish observations will not be accepted in Cycle 9. - Single-dish full-sun Total-Power mapping will be "monomode" (double-circle scan pattern) with a 2400 arcsec-diameter circular FOV centered on the solar disk (see below).
-Smaller regions can be mapped faster using the Fast Regional Mapping mode, but for calibration purposes, it is still needed that full-maps are taken during the observations (see Single-dish Mapping section). - Single-dish full-Sun will not be executed when the Sun is at elevations above 70° because the required fast-scan azimuth slew speeds are too high. - The time cadence of full-sun images obtained from total power observations is fixed to about 10 minutes for Band 3, 13 minutes in Band 5, 15 minutes for Band 6, and 25 min for Band 7.
+- Mosaicing of larger FOVs can be carried out with up to 150 different pointing offsets relative to the phase center specified in the ephemeris. - As for the rest of ALMA observations, a single observation (an Execution Block) cannot exceed 2 hours, which will include the time overheads for bandpass and flux calibration.
+These calibration overheads amount to about 25 minutes. - The minimum integration time of interferometric observations is fixed to 1 second. - Observations may be performed using dual linear polarization (XX, YY) or single polarization (XX) correlations; in Cycle 11, full polarization measurements are offered only for solar observations with Band 3 and the 12-m Array. - TP full-Sun fast-scanning single-dish observations are offered as context and to recover the largest angular scales for interferometric observations; proposals requesting only TP single-dish observations will not be accepted. - Single-dish full-sun TP mapping will be "monomode" (double-circle scan pattern) with a 2400 arcsecdiameter circular FOV centered on the solar disk (see below).
+Smaller regions can be mapped more quickly using the Fast Regional Mapping mode, but for calibration purposes, it is still needed that fullmaps are taken during the observations (see Section 8.10.4). - Single-dish full-Sun will not be executed when the Sun is at elevations above 70° because the required fast-scan azimuth slew speeds are too high. - The time cadence of full-sun images obtained from TP observations is fixed to about 10 minutes for Band 3, 13 minutes in Band 5, 15 minutes for Band 6, and 25 minutes for Band 7.